-The nominating/corporate governance committee of our board of directors, which consists of Mr. Atwood (chair) and Drs.
-Berman and Rich, met three times during fiscal year 2011.
-The committee's purpose is to assist our board by identifying individuals qualified to become members of our board of directors, consistent with criteria set by our board, and to develop our corporate governance principles.
+Our nominating/corporate governance committee, which currently consists of Mr. Atwood (chairman) and Drs.
+Berman and Rich, met three times during fiscal year 2012.
+The committee's purpose is to assist our board by identifying individuals qualified to become members of our board, consistent with criteria set by our board, and to develop our corporate governance principles.
 The nominating/corporate governance committee is governed by a written charter, approved by our board of directors, and its responsibilities include: